Access to Water

 Environmental opposition to new water projects is constant.
 Environmental groups are opposing desalination, recycling, and storage projects.
 Their opinion is that conservation will provide enough water for all purposes.
 During the recent five-year drought, mandatory conservation measures did result in 25% less water usage.
 However, some rural communities still ran out of water and required state assistance to obtain baseline amounts.
 Communities running out of water were mostly on private domestic wells or were served by very small water districts with no ability to upgrade or expand existing facilities.
 Nearby water storage could have alleviated the problem by storing excess water in wet years for use in drier times.

 Impact on Business

 The California Chamber of Commerce supports a comprehensive solution to the state’s chronic water shortage to ensure all Californians have access to clean and affordable water.
+Any increases in the cost of water should be applied equally across all users.
 Water storage combined with conveyance is an important part of achieving a water supply adequate to meet the needs of Californians.